priyanka6823/python/README.md

 - dump and load store Python objects
 - Compression reduces file size
 - Comprehensions make code short and readable
+# Exception Handling in Python
+# What is Exception Handling?
+Exception Handling is a mechanism to handle runtime errors so that the program does not crash suddenly.

+Examples of runtime errors:

+Division by zero

+File not found

+Invalid input

+Index out of range

+Python provides built-in keywords to handle such errors gracefully.

+# Why Exception Handling is Important?
+Prevents program crashes

+Handles unexpected user input

+Improves program reliability

+Makes debugging easier

+🔹 Keywords Used in Exception Handling try

+except

+else

+finally

+🔹 try and except
+🔹 Syntax
+try:
+    # code that may cause an error
+except:
+    # code that runs if an error occurs
+🔹 Example
+try:
+    a = int(input("Enter a number: "))
+    b = int(input("Enter another number: "))
+    print(a / b)
+except:
+    print("An error occurred")
+🔹 Handling Specific Exceptions
+try:
+    x = int("abc")
+except ValueError:
+    print("ValueError occurred")
+🔹 Multiple except Blocks
+try:
+    a = int(input())
+    b = int(input())
+    print(a / b)
+except ZeroDivisionError:
+    print("Cannot divide by zero") except ValueError:
+    print("Invalid input")
+# else Block
+The else block executes only when no exception occurs.

+try:
+    a = 10
+    b = 2
+    print(a / b)
+except ZeroDivisionError:
+    print("Error")
+else:
+    print("Division successful")
+# finally Block
+The finally block always executes, whether an exception occurs or not.

+try:
+    f = open("data.txt", "r")
+    print(f.read())
+except FileNotFoundError:
+    print("File not found")
+finally:
+    print("Execution completed")
+* Object-Oriented Programming (OOPS)
+# What is OOPS?
+OOPS (Object-Oriented Programming System) is a programming approach that uses objects and classes to design applications.
+It helps to represent real-world entities in programming.

+🔹 Key Concepts of OOPS
+Class

+Object

+Method

+Constructor

+Encapsulation

+Inheritance

+Polymorphism

+Abstraction

+🔹 What is a Class?
+A class is a blueprint or template used to create objects.

+class Student:
+    pass
+🔹 What is an Object?
+An object is an instance of a class.

+s1 = Student()
+🔹 Class Variables
+class Student:
+    name = "Priyanka"
+    roll_no = 101
+🔹 Accessing Class Variables Using Object s1 = Student()
+print(s1.name)
+print(s1.roll_no)
+# Constructor (__init__ Method)
+A constructor initializes the object data when an object is created.

+class Student:
+    def __init__(self, name, roll):
+        self.name = name
+        self.roll = roll

+s1 = Student("Priyanka", 101)
+print(s1.name, s1.roll)
+# Methods (Functions Inside a Class)
+Functions defined inside a class are called methods.

+class Student:
+    def __init__(self, name):
+        self.name = name

+    def display(self):
+        print("Student Name:", self.name)

+s1 = Student("Priyanka")
+s1.display()
+🔹 Using Object to Call Methods class Calculator:
+    def add(self, a, b):
+        return a + b

+# Conclusion
+Exception Handling ensures programs run safely even when errors occur

+OOPS makes programs modular, reusable, and easy to understan

 ##  Contact
 kottamula priyanka